Skip to content

 My friends are the most amazing, fun, inspiring, and genuine people I know.
 I am constantly humbled by their achievements, and honored to consider them in my circle.
 So as I approached my wedding, I realized I wanted to do something special to honor them, and recognize how much they have impacted my life.

 I spend a lot of time in Hawaii, so my closet is full of fun vintage aloha shirts.
 It was a pretty natural idea to create a set of custom matching shirts for my "ohana."
 The project took well over a year to complete.
 It was not easy to create 8 unique designs for each of us.
 I wanted each shirt to highlight our personalities, and also work in a few inside jokes.
 One shirt includes a custom python script that, when executed, prints "aloha" all over the screen.
-This forced me to write code for the first time in over a decade.
 Another shirt features dual Falcon 9 boosters landing.
 We had to do several iterations of this design to ensure the technical details of the rockets were accurate.

 Designing the shirts was just the first step.
 Once we finalized the designs we had to then print them on fabric and custom tailor each shirt.
 I worked secretly with each friend's girlfriends and wives to get measurements.